BackupFoundLostCode/FileStealer/README.md

 It is now possible to search an entire list; simply paste it into NameList.txt.
 Each entry must be on a separate line.

 (The letter of your USB device must be D).

+COMING SOON: That the program not only searches the trash can but the entire C\\.